Chart Color Schemes

 Infrastructure

-Eyre has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally
+Eyre has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Area infrastructure significantly impacts performance.
-AreaSearch identified six key projects expected to affect the area: St Andrews Estate, Northern Adelaide Irrigation Scheme (NAIS) by SA Water, Healthia Health and Education Hub, and Tudor Vale Shopping Centre.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified six projects likely impacting the region.
+Key projects are St Andrews Estate, Northern Adelaide Irrigation Scheme (NAIS), Healthia Health and Education Hub, and Tudor Vale Shopping Centre.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.